timnewsham/FuchsiaNotes/DevMgr.md

             - finds driver
             - calls bind op if it exists
             - sends response back
 - dh_handle_dc_rpc dispatched when device handles readable/closed
     - on closed, die
     - on readable, calls dh_handle_rpc_read and dies on error

+- XXX TODO
+    - multiple related drivers can coexist in a devhost, like the framebuffer driver and the gfx console driver.
+XXX figure out how these bind together

+    - Devhost uses dh_port to wait for events
+        - to watch for events on handles, a devhost_iostate_t is filled out with the handle and handler function, and port_watch is used to direct events to dh_port

 ------------
 # comments